Inimesh/bookmark-manager-3/README.md

 - Connect to psql
 - Create the database using the psql command CREATE DATABASE bookmark_manager;
 - Connect to the database using the pqsl command \c bookmark_manager;
-- Run the query we have saved in the file 01_create_bookmarks_table.sql
+- Run the query have saved in the file 01_create_bookmarks_table.sql

 For rspec
 - Connect to psql
 - Create the database using the psql command CREATE DATABASE bookmark_manager_test;
 - Connect to the database using the pqsl command \c bookmark_manager_test;
-- Run the query we have saved in the file 01_create_bookmarks_table.sql
+- Run the query have saved in the file 01_create_bookmarks_table.sql